copecs/TextFileIndexing/README.md

 - `Trie`: Implements the Trie data structure for storing and searching words.
 - `ConsoleLikeTester`: Console interface to interact with the `TxtFileRegister`.

+## Project showcase video

+To watch the video showcase, click on this link: [Video Showcase](https://youtu.be/B77tj6_EPEw)

 ## Project showcase picture by picture:

 ![Screenshot 1](screenshots/sc1.jpg)